 The Education Opportunity Fund (EOF) virtual graduation ceremony was as celebratory as you can get, complete with dinner, DJ Spynfo, and dancing in your seats!
 The evening paid tribute to eighty-three 2020-2021 graduates and honored members of our Brookdale community who have championed the EOF vision and contributed to the program’s success.

 “We have the best EOF program in the state of New Jersey.
-I want to thank the EOF staff for pouring your heart and soul into making sure our students are successful across the state.
-I appreciate your energy and dedication.” said David Stout, Ph.D., president of the Brookdale Community College.
+I want to thank the EOF staff for pouring your heart and soul into ensuring our students are successful across the state.
+I appreciate your energy and dedication.” said David Stout, Ph.D. president of the Brookdale Community College.

 Yesenia Madas, Ed.D., associate vice-president of Student Affairs, gave some encouraging remarks “There is no better week than celebration week, celebrating you!
 Through all the darkness and all the challenges, you are HERE, you persevered, you showed resilience, grit and probably broke a few doors.
 Wherever that next place is for you, continue to work hard, continue to ask for help, don’t forget that people will want to help you.
 Don’t be afraid to keep knocking down some doors.
 Break them if you have to, because your future is very bright!”